Authentication API Documentation

 By enabling Auto-Enroll, typing patterns submitted to the /verify endpoint will be enrolled if they meet minimum criteria determined by the following settings and logic.

-Triggered by a Verify call, if the score returned is greater than or equal to the Score Threshold for Auto-Enroll AND the user’s previously enrolled patterns is greater than or equal to the Minimum Initial Enrollments value, the pattern is verified and enrolled.
+Triggered by a Verify call, if the score returned is greater than or equal to the Score Threshold (usually between 80 and 90) for Auto-Enroll AND the user’s previously enrolled patterns is greater than or equal to the Minimum Initial Enrollments value, the pattern is verified and enrolled.
 If the score is less than the Score Threshold for Auto-Enroll, it will only be verified.

 If the user’s enrolled typing patterns count is below the Minimum Initial Enrollments threshold and the Force Initial Enrollments setting is disabled, no enrollment is performed, requiring a separate call to /save prior to submitting verification requests.
 If the Force Initial Enrollments setting is enabled, submitted patterns will be automatically enrolled, without verification, until the Minimum Initial Enrollments value is reached.